-Building a great Windows 10 device starts with selecting the right components.
+Building a great Windows 10 or Windows 11 device starts with selecting the right components.
 Understanding the difference between minimum and optimal hardware requirements will ensure the best usability and performance.
 To take advantage of the latest features like Cortana and Continuum, your hardware must meet specific requirements to ensure an optimal device experience.

 Windows 10 and Windows 11 support a wide range of devices—from tablets to laptops, to All-in-one or desktop devices.
 See Form factors to choose your device and learn more info about creating great Windows devices.